beytullahsarica/MS-Lesion-Segmentation/README.md

 ```
 python train.py -h
 ```
 Here is the training example for the ISBI2015 dataset.
+Model name can be any of the model json file located in the _models_ folder.
 ```
 python train.py --dataset="isbi2015" --model_name="isbi_dense_res_u_net_ag_eca_aspp" --epochs=300 --lr=0.0001
 ```